openlegend/core-rules/core/SRD.md

 \
 **Attributes:** Prescience \newline

-**Description:** You are able to supernaturally perceive things through impediments that would block or deceive normal sight, including darkness, illusions, and even the barrier between alternate planes of reality. \newline
+**Description:** You are able to extraordinarily perceive things through impediments that would block or deceive normal sight, including darkness, illusions, and even the barrier between alternate planes of reality. \newline

 **Effect:**

 -   **Power Level 5** - You can see normally in natural or magical darkness.
-This supernatural sight extends to 30'.
+This extraordinary sight extends to 30'.

--   **Power Level 7** - Your supernatural sight pierces through all illusory effects, allowing you to see the illusion for what it is.
-This supernatural sight extends to 60'.
+-   **Power Level 7** - Your extraordinary sight pierces through all illusory effects, allowing you to see the illusion for what it is.
+This extraordinary sight extends to 60'.

--   **Power Level 9** - Your supernatural sight enables you to peer into alternate planes or dimensions.
+-   **Power Level 9** - Your extraordinary sight enables you to peer into alternate planes or dimensions.
 You can see into dimensional pockets and other planes that overlap with the one you're currently on.
-This supernatural sight extends to 100'.
+This extraordinary sight extends to 100'.